horaceyoung/NTUOSS-UnityGameWorkshop/README.md

 > **Unity Asset Packages** and items on the Unity **Asset Store** are supplied in packages, which are **collections of files and data from Unity Projects**, or elements of Projects, which **are compressed and stored in one file**, similar to zip files.
 Like zip files.

-​	For this Tutorial, we will be using an online package called [MarioCloneAssets.unitypackage](https://github.com/HORACEYOUNG/NTUOSS-UnityWorkshop/blob/master/MarioCloneAssets.unitypackage) under the root directory of the [workshop repository](https://github.com/HORACEYOUNG/NTUOSS-UnityWorkshop).
+​	For this Workshop, we will be using an online package called [MarioCloneAssets.unitypackage](https://github.com/HORACEYOUNG/NTUOSS-UnityWorkshop/blob/master/MarioCloneAssets.unitypackage) under the root directory of the [workshop repository](https://github.com/HORACEYOUNG/NTUOSS-UnityWorkshop).

 ![](Images/2.a.AssetPackage.png)